duggalashmita/mRNA-expression-modeling/README.md

 # mRNA Expression Modeling Project

-This project models stochastic mRNA expression using a simplified gene activation/inactivation framework inspired by Raj et al. (2006).
+This project models stochastic mRNA expression using a simplified gene activation/inactivation framework inspired by George and Levine (2018).
 The goal was to simulate how changes in transcriptional activation and degradation rates affect mRNA expression patterns over time.

 ## Project Overview
 - Built a computational model of mRNA expression dynamics